 Across CRILS’ studies, qualitative approaches have been mixed with standard experimental approaches and quantitative measures across a range of studies.
 We outline these methods below and consolidate the implications of the qualitative and quantitative findings taken together, before considering how these findings can be further developed in future research.

-Designs for Comparisons
+a) Designs for Comparisons

 A key study20 sought to discover the intrinsic components of Shared Reading as beneficial to mental health and wellbeing when compared with another cultural activity: we hope to extend its methodology to other comparisons, including the reading of different subject-matter.